-From an algorithmic viewpoint, increasing the numerical accuracy of a complex legacy code, based on the firstorder backward Euler (BE) method, to a second-order A-stable method, can be a difficult task.
+From an algorithmic viewpoint, increasing the numerical accuracy of a complex legacy code, based on the first-order backward Euler (BE) method, to a second-order A-stable method, can be a difficult task.
 One straightforward solution would be to apply non-intrusive minimal modifications to the algorithm, i.e., by adding a few lines of code and post-processing the original BE solution into a 'filtered' higher-order solution.
-This is currently done in geophysical fluid dynamics, to improve the quality of the solution to the leap-frog method, by filtering it with Robert-Asselin or Robert-Asselin-Williams filters [1, 20, 28, 31-33, 35-37].
-Recently, the BE solution was filtered into the solution to a second-order linear multistep method (LMM), similar to a BDF2 solution (see e.g., [19]), with a reduced discrete curvature and numerical dissipation.
-Most LMMs [11, 22], when considered with variable steps, do not preserve the zero-stability or unconditional A-stability properties of the constant step versions.
-For example, the variable step version of the trapezoidal method (Crank-Nicolson) is unstable [22], [34, pp. 181-182]; similarly, BDF2 loses zero-stability and A-stability with variable stepsize.
+This is currently done in geophysical fluid dynamics, to improve the stability and accuracy of the solution to the leap-frog (explicit midpoint) method, by filtering it with Robert-Asselin or Robert-Asselin-Williams filters [38, 3, 40, 42, 41, 25, 33, 37, 36].
+Recently, the BE solution was filtered into the solution to a second-order linear multistep method (LMM), similar to a BDF2 solution (see e.g., [24]), with a reduced discrete curvature and numerical dissipation.

+Most LMMs [27, 16], when considered with variable steps, do not preserve the zero-stability or unconditional A-stability properties of the constant step versions.
+For example, the variable step version of the trapezoidal method (Crank-Nicolson) is unstable [16],[39, pp. 181-182]; similarly, BDF2 loses zero-stability and A-stability when used with a variable stepsize.
+The trapezoidal method, even in the constant step case, is A-stable but not B-stable [1].
+Also, "it is not known which of the LMMs preserve quadratic invariants" [5].

 An alternative non-intrusive modification to the BE method, with the goal of defining a family of second-order, variable step, unconditionally stable one-step methods, relies on the successful resolution of the above question regarding (1.2).
-This alternative is based on the fact that both the midpoint (1.2) and the trapezoidal methods can be viewed as a sequence of backward-Euler then forward-Euler methods, respectively a forward-Euler then a backward-Euler method, where the first computation is performed at the time $t{n+1/2}$ , see e.g., [21, page 223] and [12, page 57].
+This alternative is based on the fact that both the midpoint (1.2) and the trapezoidal methods can be viewed as a sequence of backward-Euler then forward-Euler methods, respectively a forward-Euler then a backward-Euler method, where the first computation is performed at the time $t{n+1/2}$, see e.g., [26, page 223] and [17, page 57].

-Consequently, consider implementing the midpoint rule (1.2) by solving a backward-Euler step at the halfinteger time step $t{n+1/2}$ , followed by a forward-Euler step to $t{n+1}$ :
+Consequently, consider implementing the midpoint rule (1.2) by solving a backward-Euler step at the half-integer time step $t{n+1/2}$, followed by a forward-Euler step to t{n+1} :